stanford-rc/globus.stanford.edu/server/finish.md

 # Monitor!

+Globus logs to two or three different paths, depending on authentication method.
+If you are using MyProxy or MyProxy OAuth authentications, MyProxy logs its activity to syslog.
+If you are using MyProxy OAuth, OAuth activity is logged in Apache logs.
+Finally, all GridFTP activity is logged at `/var/log/gridftp.log`.
+You should ensure that Globus logs are handled the same as other system/application logs in your group.

 You should also ensure [Qualys](https://uit.stanford.edu/service/qualys) is scanning your endpoint for vulnarabilities, and that you are regularly checking reports and acting on the results.
 If your server is maintained by someone